Welcome to today's edition of the Rush 24-7 podcast.

 I'm like everybody else.

-I was forced to sign up for this POS, and I've done it, and now I'm getting rid of it.
+I was forced to sign up for this POS and I've done it and now I'm getting rid of it.

-So you think it's a brilliant, brilliant move.
+So you think it's a brilliant, brilliant move?

-The sewer of depression, I should say, over the plight of Hillary Clinton.
+Ron Fournier, who has been in the sewer of depressment, the sewer of depression, I should say, over the plight of Hillary Clinton.

-He's just been this this email server business has had Ron Fournier bamboozled.
+He's just been this, this email server business has had Ron Fournier bamboozled.

 He has been among the few in the drive-bys who believed that it was going to spell the end of Mrs. Clinton's candidacy, and he has been revived.

-Not to be confused with Christianity.
+Ron Fournier has been reborn, not to be confused with Christianity.

-He has come back to life lady.
+He has come back to life lately.

 He is enthused again because he thinks Ted Cruz has been profoundly humiliated.